pxlrbt/third-party-checker/readme.md

 ```

 ## Usage
-- Create a `sites.yml` with a list of all sites.
+- Create a `sites.yml` with a list of sites.
 - Make the file executable `chmod +x third-party-checker.js`.
+- Create a `report` folder.
 - Run `./third-party-checker.js sites.yml`.

 ## Sites.yml